AruneshwarAR/photo-face-finder/README.md

 ## Disclaimer

-**This is a personal project developed in my own time and is not affiliated with, endorsed by, or related to my employer (Cognizant) in any way.**
+**This is a personal project developed in my own time and is not affiliated with, endorsed by, or related to my employer in any way.**

 ## License